TheRockStarDBA/ScriptLibrary/README.md

 # ScriptLibrary
-Library of T-SQL and Powershell scripts for managing SQL Server installations
+Aaron Morelli's library of T-SQL and Powershell scripts for managing SQL Server installations